 - Once oven has reached temperature, turn it off and open door.
 I use this as a ‘warm’ place for my rolls to rise during the winter months.

 - Add wet ingredients into flour and stir until well combined.
 Cover with plastic wrap and set in slightly warm oven with open door for 45 minutes.
 The dough should double in size.

 - While dough is rising, prepare cinnamon sugar mixture by mixing coconut sugar and cinnamon together in a small bowl.

-- Flour a large surface and dump dough onto it.
+- Generously flour a large surface and dump dough onto it.
 If dough is too sticky, add more flour.
 You should be able to form it into a large rectangle shape.

 - Once in a large rectangle, spread softened butter on top.
 Then evenly sprinkle cinnamon sugar mixture.